cronvel/terminal-kit/README.md

 ### .inputField( [options] , callback )
 	* options `Object` where:
 		* echo `boolean` if true (the default), input are displayed on the terminal
-		* history `Array` pass an history array, so UP and DOWN keys move up and down in the history
+		* history `Array` (optional) an history array, so UP and DOWN keys move up and down in the history
+		* autoComplete `Array` or `Function` (optional) an array of possible completion, so the TAB key will auto-complete the input field.
+If it is a function, it should accept an input `string` and return the completed `string` (if no completion can be done, it should return the input string)
 	* callback( error , input )
 		* error `mixed` truthy if an underlying error occurs
 		* input `string` the user input